 Ideal for “fair-weather” cyclists with normal levels of fitness and training.
 All you need to know is we ‘ll be cycling for about 4/5 hours.

-In summer, from 15 June to 31 August, cycling activities continue with 1 or 2 groups, with routes adapted according to suit the number and type of participants
+In summer (July and August), cycling activities continue with 1 or 2 groups, with programmes adapted according to the number and type of participants.

 Weekly programme no. 10-12-14-16-18-20-22-24-26-28-30-32-34-36-38-40-42-44